 Figure 4 shows the basic test setup, which is to be used during the power measurements.
 Both the network side (optionally through an Ethernet switch) and the end-user side (direct or also through an Ethernet switch) are connected to an Ethernet Traffic Simulator/Analyzer.

 For the reference measurement method the broadband network equipment shall be fully equipped.
-All ports of the OLT shall be directly connected to ONT through optical fibre without splitter or cascading switch.
-The equipment is configured properly such that traffic generated by the Traffic Simulator can flow properly through the equipment to the ONT and vice versa.
+All ports of the OLT shall be directly connected to one ONU through Class B+ optical module and a 15dB attenuator but without splitter or cascading switch.
+The equipment is configured properly such that traffic generated by the Traffic Simulator can flow properly through the equipment to the ONU and vice versa.
 The Traffic Analyzer will show that the traffic is indeed passing through the setup.

 Figure 5: Power Consumption measurement at System level

 In figure 5, the actual equipment power measurement method is shown.
 The equipment comprises the line termination boards, the Network termination boards and some other components like the cooling system.
-The Network termination board has fibre connections to the traffic simulator/analyzer (as shown in figures 4 and 5) and the line termination boards have fibres connected to ONT.
+The Network termination board has fibre connections to the traffic simulator/analyzer (as shown in figures 4 and 5) and the line termination boards have fibres connected to ONU.

 The power consumption (PBBeq) of the system is measured at the interface "A" of the equipment using power measurement instruments.
 The system can be powered either through a battery assembly or rectifier set at the nominal voltage as described in clause 5.1.1.
 For AC powered equipment, Real Power, Apparent Power and Power Factor should be accurately measured.